-Our first goal in this paper is to explain the gap between the implicit interest rate on public debt and the growth rate of GDP in a panel of 17 OECD countries since 1981.
+Our main objective in this paper is empirical, with a direct focus on r-g.
+More precisely, we explain the gap between the implicit interest rate on public debt and the growth rate of GDP in a panel of 17 OECD countries in 1981-2018.
 Although we will also control for a set of short-run and nominal determinants and unobserved common factors, the specification of our empirical model is inspired mainly by theory on the real long-run drivers of the interest rate and the economic growth rate.
-This long-run perspective allows us, as a second objective, to make projections for r - g in the next two decades.
-Last, our panel regression results and these projections enable us to draw informed conclusions about the sustainability of public debt in the countries studied, and its implications for future fiscal governance.
+This long-run perspective allows us, as a second objective, to make projections for r-g in the next two decades.
+In these projections we